SKY Perfect JSAT

-Japan based SKY Perfect JSAT Corporation (JSAT) is the leading satellite operator in the Asia-Pacific region with a current fleet of 16 satellites in orbit.
-According to a 2004 report, JSAT was the fifth largest satellite operator in the world, ranked by 2003 fiscal year revenue.
-JSAT was the first private-sector satellite communications operator in Japan, beginning its operations following the enactment of Japan's Telecommunications Business Law in 1985.
+Japan based SKY Perfect JSAT Corporation is the leading satellite operator in the Asia-Pacific region with a current fleet of over the 16 satellites in orbit.
+JSAT is one of the largest satellite operators in the world and was the first private-sector satellite communications operator in Japan, beginning its operations following the enactment of Japan’s Telecommunications Business Law in 1985.
+The company is headquartered in Tokyo, Japan and had in 2018 a revenue of 955 million USD.

 In October 2008 JSAT merged with SKY Perfect Communications, Inc., and Space Communications Corporation.
 As a result in the SKY Perfect JSAT Group was formed.
 The company offers a wide range of services including video distribution, data transfer communications and back-up service capabilities in Asia, Russia, Oceania, Middle East and North America.
 They also operate the largest Direct-to-Home satellite broadcasting platform, “SKY PerfecTV!”, which provides over 350 channels to around 3.8 million households in Japan.

-SKY Perfect JSAT Corporation announced June 12, 2013 that it had entered into an agreement with satellite manufacturer Space Systems/Loral (SSL) for the construction of its new satellite JCSAT-14.
-This new communications satellite is scheduled to be launched during the second half of 2015.
-JCSAT-14 will succeed and replace JCSAT-2A in the orbital position of 154° E Longitude.
+SKY Perfect JSAT Corporation announced June 12th, 2013 that it had entered into an agreement with satellite manufacturer Space Systems/Loral (SSL) for the construction of its new satellite JCSAT-14.
+This new communications satellite was scheduled to be launched during the second half of 2015.
+JCSAT-14 would succeed and replace JCSAT-2A in the orbital position of 154° E Longitude.